7 Tips to Help You Make a Better Brisket

 There’s a delicate balance here.
 Leave too much fat and the braising liquid you’re left with will be greasy.
 However, you don’t want to cut off too much fat; fat equals flavor in the final dish.
 Plus, it helps to lock in the moisture in the meat so you end up with tender and juicy meat.

-After you've browned the meat, transfer it to a plate and add in your aromatics, such as onion, carrots, celery, leek, herbs, etc. As they cook, they'll brown some as well and add more flavor.
+Whether or not you browned the meat (it’s not absolutely necessary), it is always a good idea to sear the aromatics.
+As they cook, the onions, carrots, and celery will pick up a deeper flavor, which will be imparted in the cooking liquid and meat.
 Just be careful not to burn the fond that you created when browning the meat.
-If it looks like it's starting to get too dark, add your braising liquid and scrape it up with the back of a spoon before it burns.
+If it looks like it’s starting to get too dark, add your braising liquid and scrape it up with the back of a spoon before it burns.

-Water adds nothing to the flavor of the dish.
-If you're choosing to use alcohol, once you have the fond, add some wine or beer.
+Water adds nothing to the flavor of the dish, so consider using broth instead.
+If you’re choosing to use alcohol, once you have the fond, add some wine or beer.
 Let it cook for a few minutes and reduce on its own before you add the stock.
 This helps mellow the harsh taste of the alcohol.

 While you could cook on the stovetop, the heat level will never be as consistent as the oven.
 Brown the meat in a Dutch oven, so you can go straight from the stove to the oven when the time comes.